Happy New Year everyone.

 I have just spent the last four hours summarizing the entire year.

-I intend to press the Publish button in exactly thirty minutes.
+I intend to press the Publish button in exactly twenty-nine minutes.

 All in all, I suppose it was a pretty good year.
 I purposely set out for this year to be adventurous, but I don't have a personal theme for next year.
 And no, I don't have any New Year's resolutions.
 Fix my buttock and run that damn marathon, I suppose!